ajayrawatsap/Identify-a-Car-Model-with-Deep-Learning/README.md

 It works by randomly turning off activations of some neurons.
 The number of neurons to drop are defined by  probability defined in dropout layer.
 The image below explains this process.
 ![dropout](https://www.researchgate.net/profile/Amine_Ben_khalifa/publication/309206911/figure/fig3/AS:418379505651712@1476760855735/Dropout-neural-network-model-a-is-a-standard-neural-network-b-is-the-same-network.png)
-- You can imagine this process by taking an example of classroom where in a class only a few students would generally participate in discussions and the rest of class remains silent.
-The quality of teaching suffers because teacher is changing the content of the teaching based on the few students.
-If teacher randomly asks a group of students to participate in discussion, the silent ones would start paying more attention and teacher can fine tune the content based on more feedback.
+- You can imagine this process by taking an example of classroom where in a class only a few students would generally participate in discussions and the rest of class usually  remains silent.
+The quality of teaching suffers because teacher is changing the content  based on the feedback of select few students.
+If teacher randomly asks a group of students to participate in discussion, the silent ones would start paying more attention and teacher can fine tune the content with more feedback.

 - We will apply dropout immediately after flattening the layer.
-If you see the network architecture the number of neurons on flattened layer is 6272 and we will apply drop out on the layer by randomly dropping 50% neurons.
+If you see the network architecture, the number of neurons on flattened layer is 6272 and we will apply dropout on this layer by randomly dropping 50% neurons.
 There is no need to apply dropout on ConvD layers as the output neurons are few.
-We will also need to rum more.
 We will also need to train for more epochs(200) as dropout takes more iteration to converge

 ## Dropout in Keras
 Its very simple to add dropout layer in keras as shown in code example below